Rush Hour movies in order

 Rush Hour 2 (2001)

-After the success of the first installment, it was time for the ultimate sequel: Rush Hour 2.
-This time, Lee takes Carter to his turf Hong Kong.
-The reverse culture clash leads to brilliant moments, from Carter's confusion in a massage parlor to Lee's elegant martial arts in narrow alleys.
-The chemistry between Chan and Tucker is even tighter, and the comedic martial arts fights reach new heights.
-Add a plot involving counterfeit money and Triad crime syndicates, and you have a sequel that amps up everything.
+If you're watching Rush Hour 2 again, keep an eye on Tom Wilkinson as Griffin.
+There's more to that smile than meets the eye.
+Rush Hour 2.
+This time, Lee brings Carter to his stomping ground, Hong Kong.
+The reverse culture clash leads to some great moments, like Carter getting confused in a massage parlor and Lee's elegant martial arts moves in narrow alleys.
+The chemistry between Chan and Tucker is even better, and the comedic martial arts fights are the best yet.
+Add a plot with fake money and Triad crime rings, and you've got a sequel that crank things up a notch.

-Zhang Ziyi as Hu Li introduces a new threat with her silent, deadly presence, while John Lone as Ricky Tan adds a personal touch for Lee.
-The casino scenes yes, those tourist trap casino scenes are highlights, as well as the hilarious karaoke sequence.
-And let's be honest: no one ever tires of Carter's "Don't you ever touch a black man's radio!" energy.
+Zhang Ziyi as Hu Li brings a new threat with her quiet, deadly presence, while John Lone as Ricky Tan adds a personal touch for Lee.
+Yeah, the casino scenes are definitely highlights, especially the funny karaoke part.
+And let's be real, no one ever gets tired of Carter's "Don't you ever touch a black man's radio!" energy.
 Rush Hour 2 does exactly what a good sequel should: it builds on the original, raises the stakes, and lets the duo shine even brighter.

 Rush Hour 3 (2007)